-Pedestrian accesses for the residential use are provided along both the Campbell Street and Edgar Street frontages, connecting to the proposed development's lobby.
-The retail tenancy can be accessed via Hazelmount Street.
+Pedestrian accesses for the residential use are provided along all frontages - Campbell Street, Edgar Street and Hazelmount Street - connecting to the proposed development's lobby.
+The retail tenancies can be accessed via Campbell Street and Hazelmount Street.

 Cyclists will be able to use both of the residential pedestrian accesses identified above to access the primary Ground Level bicycle parking as well as the lifts.
 Additional secondary bicycle parking is provided within the basement and podium level car parks, which can be accessed via either the lifts or ramps connecting each level.